Chemotherapy-Induced Diarrhea

 To reduce the risk of CID, patients can take preventive measures:

-• Appropriate Diet: Following a balanced and healthy diet can support overall health.
-For more information on diets and nutrition tips, refer to the nutrition section on our website.
+- Appropriate Diet: Following a balanced and healthy diet can support overall health.
+For more information on nutrition tips, please visit our Nutrition and Diet page.

 When to See a Doctor